ankrdba/LaunchDarkly/README.md

    ]'
    ```

 4. Refresh the application 10 times to reach User11.
-The textbox feature will not be there for User11
+The textbox will disappear for all users after User10.

 ### Rule-based Targeting